ito-org/STRICT/README.md

 - Which potential malicious user behavior did we miss?
 - Can we achieve robustness against colluding clients, for example neighbors or coworkers?
 Linkage attacks that use location data obtained by stalking Bluetooth emitters are possible.
 - Do we need rate limiting to prevent spam on the DB?
 Can we reduce false positives from forged submissions further this way?
-  * Only accept as many PIDs as someone could have generated while being infectious.
+  * Only accept as many TCNs as someone could have generated while being infectious.
 This is probably only possible if an authorization by the health system or a similar party is implemented.
-- Do we gain anything from anonymous submission of PIDs? (all at once, subsets, individual PIDs per circuit or on a mixnet)
+- Do we gain anything from anonymous submission of TCNs? (all at once, subsets, individual TCNs per circuit or on a mixnet)
   * Solution to the question before would be made ineffective.
 - Further analysis of privacy leakage from plaintext DB
 - BLE has a range of up to 10 meters.
-Can we get useful distance information and log it for each PID of a contact?
+Can we get useful distance information and log it for each TCN of a contact?
   * Yes, if the transmit power and antenna impedance are known.
 Our sources say its possible to send messages up to 10m indoors, or more if there are no obstructions.
 Outdoors signals can travel up to 50m and in rare cases even farther [citation needed].
 However we have information that the values received via Bluetooth ranging vary a lot based on indoors/outdoors and the amount of water between sender and receiver, e.g. in the human body.
 Further tests are necessary.
-- How long should the PID be?
+- How long should the TCN be?
 - What type and size of regions should be used?
 For example, would GPS coordinates with 0 or 1 digit precision be sufficient for obscuring users' location?
 - [How do we prevent / limit the impact of replay attacs](https://github.com/ito-org/STRICT/issues/3), collecting ids and rebroadcasting them at a different time / location to scare / troll people.
 Possible aproaches: add (fuzzy?) timestamps to published tokens to prevent rebroadcast at different times.
 Adding location would prevent rebroadcast at different places, but is contrary to our privacy goals.
 Switching to key-exchange would neatly prevent this, but is a much more complicated protocol.